 A database is a great and easy way to store information for your site or application.
 One of the most common database engines you may hear about is MySQL.
 While this is a common solution and viable, some may choose to use MongoDB.

-MongoDB is similar in that it provides an easy to use database.
-However, not only is the data stored differently, that data is also accessed in a different way.
+MongoDB is similar in that it provides an easy-to-use database.
+However, the data is stored.
+Differently, that data is also accessed.
 MongoDB mostly works through API calls.
-This allows MongoDB to easily be used with various programming languages for the database.
+This allows MongoDB to be used with various programming languages for the database easily.

-- This will bring you to the repositories directory.
-In here you’ll want to create a file called mongodb-org-3.6.repo and input some specific contents.
-To edit the file, you can do this with the nano command or by using your favorite text editor.
+This will bring you to the repository directory.
+Here, you'll want to create a file called mongodb-org-3.6.repo and input some specific contents.
+You can do this with the nano command or your favorite text editor to edit the file.

 [mongodb-org-3.6] name=MongoDB Repository baseurl=https://repo.mongodb.org/yum/redhat/$releasever/mongodb-org/3.6/x86_64/ gpgcheck=1 enabled=1 gpgkey=https://www.mongodb.org/static/pgp/server-3.6.asc

 Once that is all typed out, you can close the file and save the changes by pressing Control + X then entering Y. This will bring you back to the command line (out of the text editor).